Alejogb1/job-board/blog-data/how-can-i-enable-a-button-only-if-a-checkbox-is-checked-in-stimulusjs.md

 import { Controller } from "@hotwired/stimulus";

 export default class extends Controller {
   static targets = ["checkbox", "button"];

   initialize() {
-      this.initialButtonState()
+    this.initialButtonState();
   }

   initialButtonState() {
     this.toggleButton();
   }

   toggleButton() {
     this.buttonTarget.disabled = !this.checkboxTarget.checked;
   }
 }
 ```

-Here, we use the `initialize` lifecycle hook, which happens *before* `connect`, to set the correct state of the button, taking the persisted checkbox state into consideration.
+Here, we use the `initialize` lifecycle hook, which happens _before_ `connect`, to set the correct state of the button, taking the persisted checkbox state into consideration.
 Again, `toggleButton` handles the actual enabling/disabling based on the checkbox's checked property.
 This is helpful for situations where the user’s preferences are stored, and the initial state of controls needs to reflect their prior choices.

 Now, to discuss more on best practices and deeper topics.
 One thing that I've found helpful is to avoid complex logic within the controller itself.
 A good rule of thumb is that a controller’s primary responsibility is to wire up the interaction; the business logic is best left to a specialized service or helper class.
 Furthermore, ensure that the data attributes are descriptive and follow a consistent naming convention across your project.
 This makes your code easier to read and maintain.
 Also, while this example is fairly simple, be sure to extensively test interactions like these, especially in complex forms.
 Unit tests, while helpful, only go so far; end-to-end tests give you more confidence that the interactions work correctly across a wide range of scenarios.